 “Social media is very much me directed as in making me feel good and not about showing empathy to others,” Rob said.

 Sometimes it’s about how we connect with consumers.
-Are we reading their open-ended responses, are we seeing a summary chart of what the group of consumers thinks as a whole?
+Are we reading their open-ended responses, or are we seeing a summary chart of what the group of consumers thinks as a whole?
 Consider different research methods to reach different goals.

 Read next: Using online communities to get answers your company needs from consumers